Storing data with partner backup solutions and Amazon S3 Glacier Deep Archive

 In addition to using the data in the cloud library as a backup repository for long-term retention, Commvault adds orchestration to recover on-premises virtual machines and servers to a virtual private cloud (VPC).

 Commvault’s support for S3 Glacier Deep Archive includes support for directly sending data to the storage class or using lifecycle policies.
 The support also includes the ability to use deduplication to create additional cost savings.
-For more information, see How is Data Stored and Managed in the Various Amazon S3 Archive Storage Classes.

 The Veritas NetBackup solution includes a master server, media servers, and a cloud connector.
 The cloud connector can be configured to let media servers directly store data on S3 storage classes, including S3 Glacier Deep Archive.
 Data stored with the cloud connector is compressed.
 Alternatively, data can be deduplicated before an additional appliance, NetBackup CloudCatalyst, sends it to S3.